Want to win a $500 scholarship and save money on coffee in college? Learn more.

 “Design Down” Your Weekly Needs

-In The 7 Habits of Highly Effective People, Stephen Covey teaches us to begin with the end in mind.
-Start with the end goal, and work your way back to the things that need to happen today for you to get there.
+In the book The 7 Habits of Highly Effective People, Stephen Covey teaches us to begin with the end in mind.
+This means start with an end goal, and work your way back to the things that need to happen in order for you to get there.

 A gram of protein and a gram of carbohydrate are both 4 calories, and a gram of fat is 9.
 I won’t recommend the ratio of protein/carb/fat you should use, but this calculator might help you figure it out.
 Recording my daily intake in this app has been very beneficial for me.